The Scaling Wall

 - Audit your current systems — Where are the bottlenecks?

-- Implement centralized management software — Migrate all data to one platform
+- Implement centralized software — Migrate all data to one platform

 - Automate recurring tasks — Start with billing and reminders